pranjalibajpai/Berlin/README.md

 When you are done, submit the pull request by clicking the green "Create Pull Request" button.

 We will get a notification about the new pull requests and can have a look at the changes you proposed.
-We can then **merge** the changes from your PR to the original repositiory.
+We can then **merge** the changes from your PR to the original repository.
 This means they will become part of the original repositiory and you will officially be a contributor.
-Congratulations, you have shared your knowledge & tipps with our community and potentially the whole world!
+Congratulations, you have shared your knowledge & tips with our community and potentially the whole world!

-### Tipps
+### Tips

-To make sure everything goes smoothly, here are a few more tipps:
+To make sure everything goes smoothly, here are a few more tips:
 - If you create the Pull requests, try to make sure that your fork is up to date with the master branch of this repo.
 - If you intend to work on a task where we have an open issue, make a comment on the issue to let everyone know what you are doing.
 - If you need personal support or have any questions, join our slack channel [WWCode-hacknights](http://bit.ly/WWCHackEveningsSlack) (What is [Slack](https://slack.com/resources/slack-101/what-is-slack)?)